buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcElementQuantity.md

 Name of the method of measurement used to calculate the element quantity.
 The method of measurement attribute has to be made recognizable by further agreements.

 { .change-ifc2x2}
-> IFC2x2 Addendum 1 change: The attribute has been changed to be optional
+> IFC2x2-Addendum-1 change: The attribute has been changed to be optional

 ### Quantities
 The individual quantities for the element, can be a set of length, area, volume, weight or count based quantities.